 - It will be the responsibility of 4-H leaders and open show directors to monitor their groups. - Judges and their helpers are permitted to have bottled water in the livestock show area during their show.
 Bottles must have cap on when not in use. - 2.
 Your Housing - If you plan to stay overnight, there are a number of motels within 20-30 minutes.
 Be sure to make a reservation soon.
 There are also a number of "hook-ups" for campers or RV's on the fairgrounds.
 If you plan to camp, please indicate it on your application so we can reserve a spot for you. - 3.
 Security - Gates on the ends of the barns are closed during the night and security personnel patrol the fairgrounds. - 4.
-Restrooms & Showers - A reserved restroom and shower facility are available for exhibitors.
-They are located adjacent to the Agricultural Food Booth.
-There are also restroom and shower facilities near the agricultural area. - 5.
+Restrooms & Showers There are restroom and shower facilities near the agricultural area. - 5.
 The New Jersey State Fair® /Sussex County Farm & Horse Show is not responsible for omissions or printing errors - 6.
 All exhibits must remain on display at the Fairgrounds until 8:00 pm on Saturday, August 14th, unless otherwise noted. - 7.
 Dog, Pet, and Exotic Animal Policy - Dogs, Pets, and Exotic Animals None allowed with the following exceptions: - a.)
 Handicapped persons requiring trained and controlled animal assistance - b.)
 When they are a part of an approved exhibit, show or display and are controlled c.)
 Livestock exhibitors - d.)
-Horse Show exhibitors - e.)
+Horse Show exhibitors

+- e.)
 Concessionaires/carnival living area. - Permits must be filed for the above exceptions for the full time the animal will be on the grounds.
 The